 Address: Highway 169, Torrance, Ontario

 Muskoka is blessed with somewhere around 30-plus championship golf courses, and Gravenhurst has two of the very best of them.
-Topping people's list of must-play Muskoka golf courses is Taboo.
-Located across the road from the Taboo Muskoka Resort, Taboo Golf Course features 18 holes, each of them defined by that rugged Muskoka rock.
+Topping people's list of must-play Muskoka golf courses is Taboo Golf Course.
+Located across the road from the Taboo Muskoka Resort, the course features 18 holes, each of them defined by that rugged Muskoka rock.

 This par-72, 7,200-yard-long course is simply a delight to play.
 With no two holes alike, it's a fun mix of manicured greens and nature in all its splendor, taking you past everything from dense pine forests to marshland.